 The cryptographic keys and algorithms used to secure communications between devices are defined in security associations.
-To achieve a secure communication channel between two or multiple devices, these communicating devices must first form the security association to specify the needed parameters
+Thus to achieve a secure communication channel between two or multiple devices, these communicating devices must first form the security association to specify the needed parameters.

 Different types of security associations can be negotiated by the devices on different layers of the protocol stack.
 In this paper, the methods used in WiMedia's UWB and IEEE's WLAN standards to negotiate security association in the MAC layer are discussed.
+These standards were chosen as they both consider also negotiation and distribution of multicast keys on the MAC layer.
 In addition, some properties of combining the methods used in MAC layer and in the upper layers are discussed.